ML-7641-Fall-2022/RoboChef/README.md

 \text{here Bias term is dependent on the average rating of user and item}
 $$

-While NMF from the surprise library implements matrix factorisation as:
+While NMF: Non-Negative Matrix Factorisation from the surprise library implements matrix factorisation as:

 $$
 Rating \sim User*Item^T\